Hovenia dulcis: Description

 Tree, rarely a shrub, deciduous, to 10–30 m tall.
 Branchlets brown or black-purple, glabrous, with inconspicuous lenticels.
 The glossy leaves are large and pointed.
 The trees bear clusters of small cream-coloured hermaphroditic flowers in July.
-The drupes appear at the ends of edible fleshy fruit stalks (rachis), which is a type of accessory fruit.
+The drupes appear at the ends of an edible rachis (fleshy fruit stalk), which is a type of accessory fruit.

 Uses

 The fleshy rachis of the infructescence is sweet, fragrant and is edible raw or cooked.
 Dried, they look and taste like raisins.
-An extract of the seeds, bough and young leaves can be used as a substitute for honey and is used for making wine and candy.
+An extract of the seeds, bough, and young leaves can be used as a substitute for honey and is used for making wine and candy.

 An extract of the leaves contains hodulcine, a glycoside which exhibits an anti-sweet activity.

 The timber is fine and hard and is used for building construction and fine furniture.

+Hovenia dulcis is a natural source for dihydromyricetin, a flavonoid with antioxidant properties and is primarily found in the tree's leaves, stems, and bark.
 It has been used in traditional Chinese, Korean, and Japanese medicines to treat fever, parasitic infection, as a laxative, and a treatment of liver diseases, and as a hangover treatment.
+It is also used as medicine for preventing and treating chronic diseases as well as skincare products for its ability to protect skin from UV-induced damage and aging.

 Reforestation

 In Thailand Hovenia dulcis is relatively rare, typically found in the stream-irrigated valleys of primary lower mountain evergreen forest located between 1,075 and 1,250 metres above sea level.
 However, it is one of 30 potential species identified as a substitute for Eucalyptus spp., commonly planted for reforestation, that would meet the demand for rapid growth while not disturbing the ecological balance.

 In Thailand Hovenia dulcis grows at roughly the same rate as eucalyptus, reaching six metres in height within three years.
 One major asset is that the growth form of the tree allows other species to regenerate nearby.
-As well, the tree attracts several varieties of both birds and mammals which feed on the seeds and fruit.
-As well as promoting fauna diversity, this process assists in improving soil fertility through humification.
+Furthermore, the tree is known to attract several varieties both of birds and of mammals which feed on the seeds and fruit.
+As well as promoting faunal diversity, this process assists in improving soil fertility through humification.